Buckinghamshire Council unitary and parish elections Thursday 1 May 2025

 Actual expenses are not reimbursed.

-Even if there are no expenses, a ‘nil’ return is required.
-Scanned copies may be sent to [email protected]
+Even if there are no expenses, you need to send a ‘nil’ return.
+You can send scanned copies to [email protected]